2000 Summer Olympics: Host city selection

+Brasília, Milan, and Tashkent made bids before deciding to withdraw during the bidding process.
+Milan would later be selected to host the 2026 Winter Olympics along with Cortina d'Ampezzo twenty-six years later on 24 June 2019.

 The Games

 Costs

 The Oxford Olympics Study 2016 estimates the outturn cost of the Sydney 2000 Summer Olympics at US$5 billion in 2015 dollars and cost overrun at 90% in real terms.
 This includes sports-related costs only; that is, (i) operational costs incurred by the organising committee to stage the Games, e.g., expenditures for technology, transportation, workforce, administration, security, catering, ceremonies, and medical services, and (ii) direct capital costs incurred by the host city and country or private investors to build; e.g., the competition venues, the Olympic village, international broadcast centre, and media and press centre, which are required to host the Games.
 Indirect capital costs are not included, such as for road, rail, airport infrastructure, hotel upgrades, or other business investments incurred in preparation for the Games but not directly related to staging the Games.
-The cost for Sydney 2000 compares with a cost of US$4.6 billion for Rio 2016, US$40–44 billion for Beijing 2008, and US$51 billion for Sochi 2014, the most expensive Olympics in history.
+The cost for Sydney 2000 compares with a cost of US$4.6 billion for Rio 2016, US$4044 billion for Beijing 2008, and US$51 billion for Sochi 2014, the most expensive Olympics in history.
 The average cost for the Summer Games since 1960 is US$5.2 billion, average cost overrun is 176%.

 In 2000, the Auditor-General of New South Wales reported that the Sydney Games cost A$6.6 billion, with a net cost to the public between A$1.7 and A$2.4 billion.
-In the years leading up to the games, funds were shifted from education and health programs to cover Olympic expenses.
+In the years leading up to the Games, funds were shifted from education and health programs to cover Olympic expenses.